Hurricane Iniki: Meteorological history

-The origin of Iniki is unclear, but it possibly began as a tropical wave that exited the west African coast on August 18.
-It moved westward across northern South America and later Central America, centering the eastern Pacific Ocean on August 28.
-On September 5, Tropical Depression Eighteen-E developed from the wave, located about 1700 mi southwest of the southern tip of the Baja California peninsula, or 1550 mi east-southeast of Hilo.
+The origin of Iniki is unclear, but it may have begun as a tropical wave that exited the west African coast on August 18.
+It moved westward across northern South America and Central America, entering the eastern Pacific Ocean on August 28.
+On September 5, Tropical Depression Eighteen-E developed from the wave, about 1700 mi southwest of the southern tip of the Baja California peninsula, or 1550 mi east-southeast of Hilo.
 Upon its formation, the depression had a ragged area of convection, and the National Hurricane Center anticipated minimal strengthening over the subsequent few days.
-This was due to the convective structure having poorly-defined outflow, or ventilation.
+This was due to the convective structure having poorly defined outflow, or ventilation.
 Warm sea surface temperatures, 2–5° F (1–3° C) above normal, were considered a positive factor.
 On September 6, the depression crossed 140° W, entering the area of warning responsibility of the Central Pacific Hurricane Center (CPHC).
-On that day, the CPHC anticipated that the depression would dissipate within 24 hours, and the agency ceased issuing advisories; however, the depression reorganized on the next day, and warnings were re-issued.
+On that day, the CPHC anticipated that the depression would dissipate within 24 hours, and ceased issuing advisories, but the depression reorganized on the next day, and warnings were reissued.
 Steered by a subtropical ridge to the north, the depression continued westward, or slightly south of due west.
 On September 8, the CPHC upgraded the depression to tropical storm status, giving it the name Iniki, which is Hawaiian for a sharp and piercing wind.

 Iniki gradually intensified as its track shifted to the north.
-The storm moved around the western edge of the subtropical ridge, which was weakening due to an upper-level trough that was moving eastward from the International Date Line.
+It moved around the western edge of the subtropical ridge, which was weakening due to an upper-level trough moving eastward from the International Date Line.
 Typically, the subtropical ridge keeps storms away from the Hawaiian islands.
-On September 9, Iniki strengthened into a hurricane, and the next day it passed about 300 mi south of Ka Lae, or the southernmost point of the Big Island of Hawaii.
+On September 9, Iniki strengthened into a hurricane, and the next day it passed about 300 mi south of Ka Lae, the southernmost point of the Big Island of Hawaii.
 The hurricane slowed and curved toward the north while continuing to intensify.
 On September 10, a reconnaissance aircraft flew into Iniki, observing sustained winds of 115 mph, which is a major hurricane, or a Category 3 on the Saffir-Simpson scale.
 The approaching trough caused Iniki to accelerate to the north-northeast toward the western Hawaiian islands.